Kailash Mansarovar Yatra 2026

 • Delhi to Kathgodam: Travelers can start their journey from Delhi to Kathgodam by train, private cabs, or shared taxis, covering approximately 281 kilometers in about 6 to 7 hours.
 Alternatively, they can opt for a flight to Pantnagar Airport, located just 35 kilometers from Kathgodam, offering a quicker and more convenient option for those preferring air travel.

 • Kathgodam to Dharchula: Start your journey from Kathgodam to Dharchula, which is around 337 km away.
-This journey can be done by road, opting taxis and busses usually taking about 7 to 8 hours.
+This journey can be done by road, by taxi or bus usually taking about 7 to 8 hours.

 • Om Parvat to Old Lipulekh Pass: From Om Parvat, proceed to the Old Lipulekh Pass.
 After reaching the pass, there is a 3-kilometer trek to the viewpoint, where you can enjoy a divine darshan of Mount Kailash.